kktse/kktse.github.io/_posts/2019-03-17-parameter-sensitivity-analysis.markdown

 # Acknowledgements
 The following individuals and organizations have helped contribute to the OTA Debrief series:
-* Joseph Yang and his #551 2012 Honda Civic Si - all the data and findings are based on data derived competition data provided by Joseph.
-The analysis you see here would not be possible without his collaboration;
+* Joseph Yang and his #551 2012 Honda Civic Si.
+This analysis would not be possible without his collaboration;
 * Ping Zhang at [Apex Performance Engineering](https://www.facebook.com/APEXPerformanceEngineering) - follow us on Facebook!;
 * CASC-OR, Ontario Time Attack and the community for their support